jgverges/phrase-proves/README.md

 # phrase-draft
 Tests to update files on  phrase

-Trying to rewrite repo after update
+Trying to rewrite repo after update.